 Why do engineers think they are so smart?
-The few engineers who think this, do so because they use high levels of math, and solve complex problems.
+Some engineers think this because they solve complex problems using a lot of math.

 But, exceptional engineers don’t need to go around talking about their smarts.
 They let other people do the talking for them.
-Most engineers are humble.
+In fact, most engineers are humble.

-The reasons why an engineer may think they’re so smart
+The reasons why an engineer may think they’re smarter than others

-Here are the typical reasons I see and hear why an engineer thinks they’re so smart:
+Here are the typical reasons I hear why an engineer thinks they’re so smart:

-- Using IQ data.
+- IQ data: having a higher than average IQ.
 A strong correlation exists between certain professions and conceptual and analytical skills.
-With engineers having a higher than average IQ.

-- Applying advanced math in your everyday work.
+- Math in the workplace: applying advanced math in everyday work.

 |University||Undergrad acceptance rate||Graduate acceptance rate|